-Trump may not know - or simply not care - that carrying out his threats, not least deporting Elon Musk, would set US space exploration back by two decades.
-November 14, 2011 marked a low point in US-manned space exploration when the American astronaut Daniel Burbank had to be transported to the International Space Station (ISS) aboard a Russian Soyuz rocket.
-The United States was no longer able to send its own astronauts into orbit having discontinued the Space Shuttle program.
-In the years that followed, American astronauts made 30 such flights to the ISS using Russian Soyuz rockets - until a SpaceX Falcon 9 rocket took Americans astronauts to the ISS on May 30, 2020, and at much lower cost.
+Trump may not know - or simply not care - that carrying out his threats would set U.S. space exploration back by two decades.
+November 14, 2011 marked a low point in U.S. manned space exploration when the American astronaut Daniel Burbank had to be transported to the International Space Station (ISS) aboard a Russian Soyuz rocket because the United States was no longer able to send its own astronauts into orbit.
+This happened after the discontinuation of the Space Shuttle program.
+In the years that followed, American astronauts made 30 such flights to the ISS using Russian Soyuz rockets - until a SpaceX Falcon 9 rocket took Americans astronauts to the ISS on May 30, 2020, and at a much lower cost.